devgateway/www.developmentgateway.org/_posts/2006-01-09-virtual-education-software-progress-in-india.md

 created: 1136828104
 old_path: news/virtual-education-software-progress-india
 title: Virtual education software progress in India
-lede: Bangalore's Centre for Development of Advanced Computing, which leads the Indian Government-funded Development Gateway ICT Research and Training Centre, has published a technical paper on building virtual classroom situations using the center's Vartalaap software.
+excerpt: Bangalore's Centre for Development of Advanced Computing, which leads the Indian Government-funded Development Gateway ICT Research and Training Centre, has published a technical paper on building virtual classroom situations using the center's Vartalaap software.
 The open-source software is being developed to cater to the online communications